-HAZARD/ Ноw то WHO'S TARGET DATE FOLLOW UP:

-POTENTIAL RISK CORRECT RESPONSIBLE TO CORRECT IS IT FIXED?

-Four injuries on Replace guard Maintenance 10/1/2009 Plant Manager
+HAZARD/ POTENTIAL RISK How to Correct WHO'S RESPONSIBLE TARGET DATE TO CORRECT FOLLOW UP: IS IT FIXED?
+Four injuries on machine "A" Replace guard on machine "A" Maintenance Department 10/1/2022 Plant Manager 10/2/2022

-machine "A" on Department 10/2/2009

-machine "A"

 Another method of finding and assessing the hazards or risks for each job process is through the use of a tool called the "Job Safety Analysis" (JSA).
 Start with the jobs that have the highest rate of past accidents or have had the most severe injuries.
 Next, identify the existing jobs that could potentially cause serious injuries, and finally, analyze any newly created jobs.